Statement of Bankruptcy Counseling Services

 Since you are taking this program online, the program will ask questions about your budget, assets, creditors and factors that led you to consider bankruptcy.
 There is a requirement by law that you must have interaction with your counselor in the counseling process.
 Your counselor will contact by phone or email to ask questions about the information you provided.
 Your counselor will discuss the factors/reasons leading you to why you are considering bankruptcy, and review your budget, creditors and assets.
 Your counselor will conduct an analysis of your financial situation, explore your options with you and develop an individualized action plan for dealing with your situation.
 Once this is complete you will be notified by email to log back into the program where you can print copies of all this information.

 At the conclusion of the counseling, you will be provided with a certificate that you will need, should you decide to file for bankruptcy.
-The certificate of completion will be issued no later than one business day after you complete the counseling session.
+We have an obligation to provide a certificate of counseling completion in a prompt manner.
 You will only receive the certificate if you complete the entire session.
-As an approved provider, this certificate is valid for 180 days after the date and time the counseling is completed.
+This certificate is valid for 180 days after the date and time the counseling is completed.

 A certified consumer credit counselor will be conducting this session.
 While he/she has expertise in helping those with financial problems, he/she cannot provide you with legal advice.
 In fact, this session is designed to provide you with information and alternatives; it is not intended to take the place of a consultation with an attorney to explore your legal rights and options.